All Episodes

 Tracing the Rise of the Professional Scenic Designer with Dr. David Bisaha

-Dr. David Bisaha explores how scenic designers carved out their own distinct professional role in American theatre, separate from scene painters and carpenters.
+Dr. David Bisaha traces how scenic designers carved out their own distinct, professional role in American theatre, separate from painters and carpenters.

 ▶ Listen